hneaz/udacity_data_scientist/p4_intro_to_data_science/README.md

 I came up with these questions to answer:

-1) Which house wins the most battle in any situation?
+1) Which house wins the most battles in any situation?
 2) What is the expected size of the defending army given the size of the attacking army?
 3) What factors contribute to a battle victory?